Diggers (2006 film)

-Diggers is a coming-of-age film directed by Katherine Dieckmann.
+Diggers is an American film directed by Katherine Dieckmann.
 It portrays four working-class friends who work as clam diggers in West Islip, on the South Shore of Long Island, New York, in 1976.

 The movie was written by Ken Marino, who also stars.
 His father worked as a clam digger, in Moriches, New York.

 Plot

 Four working-class friends work on Long Island, New York, as clam diggers.
 Their fathers were clam diggers as well as their grandfathers before them.
 They must learn to face the changing times in both their personal and professional lives.